Crawnicles/Algorithmic-Trading-App/README.md

-# **Increasing Stock Returns by modifying Williams Break-Out Volatilty Strategy**
+# **Larry Williams Algorithmic Trading Strategies**

-## Project Team Members:
+### Project Team Members:
 - Andrew Crawford
 - Servontius Turner
 - Sylvia Fan
 - Sam Kohnle

----
+#

-## Project Objective
+### Project Objective

----
+#

-In this project we explore the Williams Break-Out Volatility (BOV) strategy.
-With the help of python, we will compare the returns of our Williams BOV strategy returns with the returns of SPY ETF to see how the strategy performs in the real-world market.
+We set out to test the Williams % R and the Williams Break-Out Volatility (BOV) strategy on historical market data using python.
+We will compare the returns of the strategies to see if any outperform the market or the buy and hold strategy.

----
+#

-## About The Strategy
+# About The Strategies

----
+### Volatility Break-out:

 Volatility Break-out strategies are based on the concept that if the market makes a movement of a certain size in a short period of time, this movement will continue and positions can be opened to capitilize on this movement.
 Volatility, as [defined by Investopedia](https://www.investopedia.com/terms/v/volatility.asp), is the measurement of movement by either the Standard Deviation or variance between the same security.
 While the typical Volatility strategy and that definition don't match 1-to-1, the thought behind them are the same.
 A particular strategy created by trader Larry Williams includes a multiplier number in order to figure out how large the move needs to be before a trader takes action.
 By default, Larry suggests 25%.
 That number is then multiplied by the previous day’s High and Low.
 Those respective numbers are then added and subtracted from the current Open price to create a "Range"<sup>1</sup>.